- Shed 1

 - The sheds are cleaned out annually, thoroughly pressure washed, disinfected and left empty of the rest of the year.

 All of these measures have reduced our use of medications.
 We only medicate when the birds have disease or when they are at risk from it.
+We have recently started working with Exeter St Davids Poultry department who come out to the farm every week and inspect the birds.
+Several birds from each age group are killed and microscope slides taken to check for any signs of disease. if anything is found then the birds can be treated quickly and easily.
 This means that there is no resistance to any drugs, and the birds leave the sheds with a natural immunity.
 Once on shoot, any medications used should be 100% effective.